Louismac/dorothy/README.md

 You can update ``Dorothy`` sketches on the fly and see results without re-running code using the [example](examples/livecode/).
 Here we split the code into

-1. [livecode.py](examples/livecode/livecode.py) that is launched a left alone.
+1. [livecode.py](examples/livecode/livecode.py).
+You run this script and it does the set up and it waits for updates from ->

-2. [sketch.py](examples/livecode/sketch.py) that has you `MySketch` class in.
+2. [sketch.py](examples/livecode/sketch.py) that has your `MySketch` class in.
 You can make changes to this and when you save the file, the changes will be reflected in the `Dorothy` window.

 ### Reacting to Music